pbeukema/LabHacks/readme.md

 pip install cookiecutter
 cookiecutter https://github.com/drivendata/cookiecutter-data-science
 ```

-* Need to get a paper but behind a paywall?
-Try sci-hub.
-If [this](https://sci-hub.la) link is broken look on the right side of the [wikipedia page](https://en.wikipedia.org/wiki/Sci-Hub) for up-to-date links.

 ## Data analysis
 * Download [Atom](https://atom.io/).
 It is a very powerful and free! editor that integrates nicely with github.